WJehee/wouterjehee.com/content/articles/nixos-intro-and-vm/index.md

 Okay, I messed up...
 I forgot to copy my SSH keys / add new ones to my authorized keys on the server while distrohopping.
 This resulted in me losing access to my server since I only allow access with SSH keys.
 But it's fine, i wanted to try and run NixOS on my server anyway, so this is the perfect excuse to do that.
-Furthermore, on my old installation I used to run Dovecot + Postfix for my email but I recently came across the [Stalwart Labs mail server](https://github.com/stalwartlabs/mail-server) and wanted to try it out since it seemed very simple to use.

 So in this series of articles I will set up my server again, this time running NixOS.
 The name of this series comes from the dutch word "niks" which means "nothing" and since we are starting from scratch I found it appropriate.